MinecraftForge/Documentation/docs/concepts/proxies.md

 What are sided proxies
 ----------------------
-Sided proxies are a way to introduce side-specific things into your mod's code base in such a way that the other side will not crash when referencing classes intended for the other side.
-As a quick recap, sides here refer to either client or dedicated servers.
+Sided proxies are a way to introduce environment-specific things into code base of your mod in such a way that the other environment will not crash when referencing classes intended for the other environment.
+As a quick recap, environment here refer to either the client or the dedicated server.

 An example of this would be a piece of code meant to register item models for rendering: